India reaches Red Planet, but at home red tape binds space firms

 ISRO did not reply to questions for this article.

-The Mangalyaan was built in 15 months with two-thirds of its parts manufactured by domestic firms such as Godrej & Boyce and India's largest engineering company, Larsen & Toubro (LART.NS).
+The Mangalyaan was built in 15 months with two-thirds of its parts manufactured by domestic firms such as Godrej & Boyce and India's largest engineering company, Larsen & Toubro.

 Prime Minister Narendra Modi has said he wants to expand India's 50-year-old space programme.
 The government has increased funding for space research by 50 percent to almost $1 billion this financial year.